JetBrains/kotlin-web-site/docs/topics/jvm/jvm-records.md

 ## Further discussion

-See this [language proposal for JVM records](https://github.com/Kotlin/KEEP/blob/master/proposals/jvm-records.md) for other technical details and discussion.
+See this [language proposal for JVM records](https://github.com/Kotlin/KEEP/blob/master/proposals/jvm-records.md) for further technical details and discussion.